Step and blended families and Wills

 - Leave your estate to your partner with the understanding that they will divide the remainder of these assets evenly between your biological and step-children under their Will.

-It is quite common for husbands and wives to set up their Wills like this when it involves mutual biological children.
+It is quite common for partners to set up their Wills like this when it involves mutual biological children.
 In this instance, usually both parents have equal interests in all the children and there is little risk that when the first parent dies the second parent will change his or her Will against the wishes of the deceased parent.
 This situation can often be different in blended families.
 It is important to understand there is no legal obligation for a partner to perpetuate your wishes under their Will.

 It is also important to note that under the Testator's Family Maintenance Act 1912 a step-child is able to challenge the estate, even if the biological parent is deceased.